ravijanjam/qkw/README.md

 The purpose of this application is to tag anything with a _label_ and, use it to retrieve the associated data for other applications.
 Some of qkw's use cases:

-* Quickly test a set of options with commands, in different environments.
+* Quickly test a set of commands with different options in different environments.
 * Rapidly create variations, and save them with a versioned tag.
 * Add a _help-string_ or _note_ with the associated data.
 * Similar functionality, but different command base/ options can be tagged without having to remember them.